 Jon has served as the Policy and Water Program Director for the Vermont Natural Resources Council (VNRC) since 2015.
 Jon previously held the positions of Water Program Director and General Counsel at VNRC before being asked in 2009 to serve as General Counsel for the Vermont Agency of Natural Resources.
 In 2013, Jon was appointed to Chair the Natural Resources Board (NRB), which administers the Act 250 program, Vermont’s statewide land use program.
 In addition Jon served as Director of the Vermont Water Resources Board, Director of the Law Center for the Vermont League of Cities and Towns, Act 250 Land Use Attorney for the State of Vermont, and in the Legislative and Legal Affairs Deparment of the New York City Department of Environmental Protection.
 Jon received a B.A. in Psychology from SUNY Binghamton in 1988 and his J.D. from Quinnipiac College School of Law in 1991.

-Colin joined VNRC in 2018, and has a diverse background in environmental education, energy project management, and community organizing.
+Colin joined VNRC in 2018, and has a background in social work, environmental education, and project management.
 He holds a Masters in Environmental Policy and Sustainability Management from The New School and a B.A. in Social Science from Ramapo College of New Jersey.
-As an undergraduate, Colin conducted research into the social and environmental impacts of lead contamination in a local community.
+As an undergraduate, Colin conducted research into the social and environmental impacts of lead contamination.
 While earning his masters, Colin worked for an energy consulting firm, managing a feasibility study to design and build a microgrid for a group of New York City hospitals with the purpose of incorporating renewables, improving energy efficiency, and ensuring resilience in the event of a grid outage.
-Colin lives in Burlington, and enjoys hiking, gardening, paddle-boarding, and reading about all things science and nature.
+Colin lives in Burlington, and serves on the board of the Vermont Solidarity Investing Club, a group dedicated to supporting cooperative enterprises primarily in the Northeast.
+In his spare time, Colin enjoys hiking, gardening, paddle boarding, and reading about all things science and nature.